Fresh Coffee station appliance garage

 Boom!
 Pretty, right?!

-I love the size of this Fresh Coffee stencil.
-The design measures within 10″ x 10″ so it’s compact enough to fit most anywhere!
+The Fresh Coffee stencil design measures within 10″ x 10″ so it’s compact enough to fit most anywhere!

 View Fresh Coffee stencil HERE